Novel Coronavirus (COVID-19) Resources

 - If they have symptoms and when their symptoms started

-We call each of those close contacts and ask them to stay home for 14 days.
+For COVID-19 patients that work in or attend in-person K-12 learning we will work with school leaders to notify close contacts and ask them to stay home and/or away from others for 14 days.
 We ask them to stay home so if they develop COVID-19, they don’t get others sick.
 Staying home the whole time is important because people can spread COVID-19 before they know they are sick.
-We also call or text those close contacts every day to see if they’ve developed symptoms.
-If so, we help them to get tested.
-We also ask if they need other help, like someone to pick up their groceries.

 Additional guidance for people who have or think they may have COVID-19: